Triangulum Galaxy: Relationship with the Andromeda Galaxy

 As mentioned above, M33 is linked to M31 by several streams of neutral hydrogen and stars, which suggests that a past interaction between these two galaxies took place from 2 to 8 billion years ago, and a more violent encounter will occur 2.5 billion years in the future.

 The fate of M33 was uncertain in 2009 beyond seeming to be linked to its larger neighbor M31.
 Suggested scenarios include being torn apart and absorbed by the greater companion, fueling the latter with hydrogen to form new stars; eventually exhausting all of its gas, and thus the ability to form new stars; or participating in the collision between the Milky Way and M31, likely ending up orbiting the merger product and fusing with it much later.
 Two other possibilities are a collision with the Milky Way before the Andromeda Galaxy arrives or an ejection out of the Local Group.
 Astrometric data from Gaia appears in 2019 to rule out the possibility that M33 and M31 are in orbit.
 If correct, M33 is on its first infall proper into the Andromeda Galaxy (M31).

-Planetary nebulae

-Planetary nebulae are not only important contributors to the chemical enrichment of galaxies, but provide valuable information on single and binary stellar evolution.
-In addition, these objects seem to always produce very bright planetary nebulae with consistent luminosities, regardless of the galaxy's mass, age, or metallicity.
-This feature is very useful as a standard candle for distance measurements.

-Large systematic research on this topic has been done by Rebeca Galera-Rosillo and co-authors in 2018.

-This work benefited from the use of the INT and WHT telescopes located at La Palma island.
-As a result of this study, three new planetary nebulae were discovered.